“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 3. Learn Stage: In a business environment, whenever you extract or share knowledge, new knowledge is automatically generated.
 It does not matter whether the venture is successful or a failure.
 By doing this, you and your firm get multiple benefits.
 It will help you ensure that the same mistakes are not repeated in the future when you are working on some other project that is similar to it.
 This knowledge will also help you improve your competitive advantage.
 Hence, it is essential to integrate this new way of sharing your innovative knowledge.

-4 Contribute stage: Employees are like the cogs in a wheel.
-Hence, your knowledge management process must include contributions from the employees as well.
-In the Bukowitz and William knowledge management process, the employees give their assistance to update the database and the knowledge repositories continuously.
+4. Contribute stage: Employees are like the cogs in a wheel.
+Hence, your knowledge management procedure must include contributions from the employees as well.
+In the Bukowitz and William knowledge management procedure, the employees give their assistance to update the database and the knowledge repositories continuously.
 It helps you to document tacit knowledge easily.

 McElroy Model (2003)

 McElroy, through his KM processes, shows concern with knowledge production and integration.
 By doing so, he is building upon the process focus of the Bukowitz and William knowledge management model.
-It helps create different ways for your employees or the team members to submit claims when they don’t receive or fail to understand knowledge.
-It is an effort to improve group organizational learning and contribution by the team members.
+It helps create different ways for your employees or the resources to submit claims when they don’t receive or fail to understand knowledge.
+It is an effort to improve group organizational learning and contribution by the teams.
 The phases in the McElroy model are learning, validation, acquisition, integration, and completion.

 Your organization manages the information and its related knowledge specifically to benefit both the organization and the stakeholders.
 The organization’s strategy and objectives depend entirely on the good KM strategy to provide the best momentum and implementation justification.
 The following are the list of points that need to consider before creating a KM strategy:

 - Enhance cross-discipline awareness among the employees about KM practice.